 Tom has studied at Cambridge, Birmingham and Cardiff.
 He taught at Durham before coming to Newman in September 2013.

 Tom’s research interests lie in ancient Latin Christianity.
-He is currently working on a book about Saint Jerome.
-Another strand of his research traces the reception of ancient Christian texts in twentieth-century French Catholic Theology, focussing specifically on the period around the Algerian war of independence.
+He is currently working on a book about the reception of ancient Christian texts in twentieth-century French Catholic Theology, focussing specifically on the period around the Algerian war of independence (1954-1962).

-Tom’s teaching includes modules on classical Theology, religion and politics, and the Abrahamic religions.
+Tom’s teaching includes modules on Christian Theology, the relationship between religion and politics in the UK, and the Abrahamic religions.